BMW X6 review

 On M Sport models, a chunky bodykit and extra detailing is present.
 There's a deeper front bumper with lots of grilles and slashes to add a sportier look.

-At the side, the swoopy roofline tapers towards the rear, with a few sharp creases down the BMW’s flanks adding detail.
-One runs from the front wheelarches through the door handles and down to the rear, while the other follows the line of the wheelarch to give the X6 a purposeful, sporty stance.
+At the side, the sloping roofline tapers towards the rear, with a few sharp creases down the flanks to add detail.
+One runs from the front wheelarches through the door handles and down to the rear, while another follows the line of the wheelarch to give the X6 a purposeful, sporty stance.

 Behind the X6’s front wheelarches, BMW has added a clever design detail called ‘Air Curtain’, which consists of vents that let air out of the front wheel wells to reduce drag and improve efficiency.

 At the rear, the X6 looks much less sporty than it does at the front.
 The raised ride height means the sloping roof doesn’t meet the rear bumper like a conventional coupé, leaving a large slab of metal on the rear hatch.
 It’s still heavily sculpted at the back, with the twin tailpipes housed in a gloss bumper insert.